 My family and friends all use iOs devices, so rather than having to pick up my iPhone to send a Message, I use Message on the Mac to send and receive messages.

 Our family uses Find My Friends to keep track of each other.
-Rather than having to get out my iPhone, I can check in the Notifications Centre on the Mac to see where folks are.
+Rather than having to get out my iPhone, I can check in the Find My Mac app to see where folks are.

 As the Mac comes with the Mac App Store, most of the apps that I use on the Mac are from this source.
 I feel better protected, and the apps work reasonably well such as Twitter.